stevepryde/xenon/README.md

 ## Status

 This project is still in early stages, however it is already functional as a drop-in replacement for Selenium Standalone.
-Grid-like functionality is planned for a future release.
+Grid-like functionality is also supported.

-As of v0.2.0 Xenon is able to run the full [thirtyfour](https://github.com/stevepryde/thirtyfour) (Rust WebDriver client) test suite using 10 Chrome instances concurrently, with no modification required to the test code.
+Xenon is able to run the full [thirtyfour](https://github.com/stevepryde/thirtyfour) (Rust WebDriver client) test suite using 10 Chrome instances concurrently, with no modification required to the test code.

-There is also a known issue with Xenon's error reporting.
-Currently Xenon will report all upstream errors "as is", which works fine, but any errors handled internally by Xenon will be reported to the client in a custom format, which the selenium/WebDriver client very likely will not understand.
-I plan to remedy this by coercing Xenon error codes and messages into a W3C WebDriver compatible error format (for example "session not found" etc).

 ## Getting Started